TrustedFinancialAdvisor.org is World's #1 peer-to-peer financial advice network. When someone gives you

 We all have been affected by the current COVID-19 pandemic.
 However, the impact of the pandemic and its

-some try to adapt to working online, homeschooling their children and ordering food via Instacart, others
+While some try to adapt to working online, homeschooling their children and ordering food via Instacart,

-have no choice but to be exposed to the virus while keeping society functioning.
-Our different social
+others have no choice but to be exposed to the virus while keeping society functioning.
+Our different

-identities and the social groups we belong to determine our inclusion within society and, by extension, our
+social identities and the social groups we belong to determine our inclusion within society and, by

 COVID-19 is killing people on a large scale.
 As of October 10, 2020, more than 7.7 million people across

-New York Times database, at least 213,876 people with the virus have died in the United States.
-However,
+the New York Times database, at least 213,876 people with the virus have died in the United States.

-these alarming numbers give us only half of the picture; a closer look at data by different social
+However, these alarming numbers give us only half of the picture; a closer look at data by different

-identities (such as class, gender, age, race, and medical history) shows that minorities have been
+social identities (such as class, gender, age, race, and medical history) shows that minorities have

-disproportionally affected by the pandemic.
-These minorities in the United States are not having their right
+been disproportionally affected by the pandemic.
+These minorities in the United States are not having

-Action on the Social Determinants of Health, �poor and unequal living conditions are the consequences of
+through Action on the Social Determinants of Health, �poor and unequal living conditions are the

-deeper structural conditions that together fashion the way societies are organized�poor social policies and
+consequences of deeper structural conditions that together fashion the way societies are organized�poor